 You may not have heard of Lao coffee very often but Laos is an important global player when it comes to coffee production.
 The country has a reputation for producing some exceptionally good coffee.
 Especially people who prefer rich and strong coffee should try coffee from Laos.
 Many families are dependent on growing coffee and it’s therefore not surprising that Lao coffee has somehow become a cultural asset.
 Some locals consider the coffee the best in the world.
 This is of course a matter of taste but there’s no denying that the Southeast Asian country is an important coffee producer.
-Coffee is even a main export commodity of the country.
+Coffee is even a main export product of the country.

-Interesting facts about Laotian coffee:
+Interesting facts about Laotian coffee

 Types of coffee produced in Laos